mitin001/blog/2025/11/12/niskanencenter-post-truth-politics.md

 ## Why does Trump lie about trivial, verifiable things like his crowd sizes?

-Because that's his litmus test for who will defend him no matter what he does.
+Because that's his litmus test for who will defend him, no matter what he does.
 That's how he identifies enablers.

 > A leader with authoritarian tendencies will lie in order to make others repeat his lie both as a way to demonstrate and strengthen his power over them.
 Saying something obviously untrue, and making your subordinates repeat it with a straight face in their own voice, is a particularly startling display of power over them.